flextype/docs.flextype.org/site/entries/en/getting-started/folder-structure/entry.md

     <li><i class="fas fa-folder"></i> site</li>
 </ul>

-This folder contains content, plugins, themes and all that is necessary for the work of the site.
+This folder should contains content, plugins, themes and all that is necessary for the work of the project.

 <ul class="file-list">
     <li><i class="fas fa-folder"></i> site</li>